riley-kyule/alx-webstack-portfolio/README.md

 A web app that displays a 5-day weather forecast pulling data through the OpenWeather API.

 How to run the app
-Install via npm after cloning
+Option 1: Install via npm after cloning
+Option 2: Download and unzip, navigate to dist folder and open index.html

+Future Updates:
+Accurate Geolocation

 Stack Used